Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Summary

-We compare our models against LIGO--Virgo data from the first and second observing runs.
-Models with low spins (LOW\_SPIN) and a broad distribution of escape velocities (BROAD\_VESC) seem to be favored by these LVC data.
-It will be crucial to compare the results of our models with data from the third observing run.
+We compare our models against LIGO--Virgo data from the second gravitational wave transient catalog (GWTC-2, \citep{abbottO3a,abbottO3apopandrate}), by estimating the mixing fractions of the four considered channels.
+Even if the mixing fractions are wildly affected by model hyper-parameters, our analysis suggests that more than one channel is needed to explain the observed population from GWTC-2.
+This result confirms that the BBHs observed by the LIGO--Virgo collaboration likely are a combination of several different channels and opens new perspectives for the study of BBH formation.

+\authorcontributions{Conceptualization, M.M., M.A.S. and M.C.A.; methodology, M.M., F.S. and Y.B.; software, M.M., F.S. and Y.B.; writing---original draft preparation, M.M. and A.B.; project administration, M.M.; funding acquisition, M.M., M.C.A. and M.A.S..
+All authors have read and agreed to the published version of the manuscript.}

-\acknowledgments{ We thank Eugenio Carretta for useful discussion and we thank the internal referee of the LVC, Fabio Antonini, for his suggestions, which helped us improve this work.
-MM, FS, YB, NG and AB acknowledge financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
-MM and MCA acknowledges financial support from the Austrian National Science Foundation through FWF stand-alone grant P31154-N27.
-MAS acknowledges financial support from the Alexander von Humboldt Foundation for the research program ``The evolution of black holes from stellar to galactic scales'', the Volkswagen Foundation Trilateral Partnership for project No. I/97778 ``Dynamical Mechanisms of Accretion in Galactic Nuclei'', and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 138713538 -- SFB 881 ``The Milky Way System''. \software{{\sc hierblack} (this paper), {\sc cosmo$\mathcal{R}$ate} \citep{santoliquido2020}, {\sc mobse} \citep{giacobbo2018}} }
+\funding{M.M., F.S., Y.B., and A.B. acknowledge financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
+M.M. and M.C.A. acknowledges financial support from the Austrian National Science Foundation through FWF stand-alone grant P31154-N27.
+M.A.S. acknowledges financial support from the Alexander von Humboldt Foundation for the research program ``The evolution of black holes from stellar to galactic scales'', the Volkswagen Foundation Trilateral Partnership for project No. I/97778 ``Dynamical Mechanisms of Accretion in Galactic Nuclei'', and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 138713538 -- SFB 881 ``The Milky Way System''.}

+\dataavailability{The data underlying this article will be shared on reasonable request to the corresponding authors.}

+\acknowledgments{We thank Eugenio Carretta for useful discussion and we thank the internal referee of the LIGO--Virgo collaboration, Fabio Antonini, for his suggestions, which helped us improve this work.}

+\conflictsofinterest{The authors declare no conflict of interest.
+The funders had no role in the design of the study; in the collection, analyses, or interpretation of data; in the writing of the manuscript, or in the decision to publish the~results.}